 Wise Business is the business account for your company going global.
 It’s the only business account you need to grow and operate internationally — without the high fees, hefty admin, and headache of a local bank.
 As a digital bank, Wise is a safe option as it is regulated just like any bank by financial authorities in any country where they operate.

 Wise is perfect for anyone living an international life.
 This includes expats, travelers, freelancers, international students, businesses, and digital nomads.
 Anyone who needs to send, spend or receive money internationally will benefit from using the Wise account and debit card.

 Digital Banking Alternatives

-I've mentioned Holvi above and, even though smaller and not so well known internationally, I think they're a very good alternative for entrepreneurs who have a small online business (standard or ecommerce) or for freelancers who just work on their own as digital nomads or individual contractors.
+I've mentioned Holvi above and, even though smaller and not so well known internationally, I think they're an excellent alternative for entrepreneurs who have a small online business (standard or e-commerce) or for freelancers who just work on their own as digital nomads or individual contractors.

 Become a Digital Entrepreneur